RsyncProject/rsync/rsync.1.md

 0.  `--max-alloc=SIZE`

     By default rsync limits an individual malloc/realloc to about 1GB in size.
-    For most people this limit works just fine and prevents a code issue causing rsync to request massive amounts of memory.
-However, if you have many millions of files in a transfer, a huge amount of server memory, and you don't want to split up your transfer into multiple parts, you can increase the per-allocation limit to something larger and rsync will consume more memory.
+    For most people this limit works just fine and prevents a protocol error causing rsync to request massive amounts of memory.
+However, if you have many millions of files in a transfer, a large amount of server memory, and you don't want to split up your transfer into multiple parts, you can increase the per-allocation limit to something larger and rsync will consume more memory.

     Keep in mind that this is not a limit on the total size of allocated memory.
-It is a sanity-check value for individual allocations.
+It is a sanity-check value for each individual allocation.

     See the `--max-size` option for a description of how SIZE can be specified.
     The default suffix if none is given is bytes.

     You can set a default value using the environment variable RSYNC_MAX_ALLOC using the same SIZE values as supported by this option.
-If the remote rsync doesn't understand the `--max-alloc` option, you can override the setting by specifying `--max-alloc=1g` (because rsync will not send the option to the remote side when the value is the default).
+If the remote rsync doesn't understand the `--max-alloc` option, you can override an environmental value by specifying `--max-alloc=1g`, which will make rsync avoid sending the option to the remote side (because "1G" is the default).

 0.  `--block-size=SIZE`, `-B`